Tere Bin Laden: Box office

 In India, the film opened on 350 screens and collected ₹ 50 million in its opening weekend.
 Friday morning shows opened with 20–25% in key areas like Delhi, Mumbai, Pune, Nasik, Bangalore, and evening settled down to 35–40% with average occupancy cultivating first day gross box office of ₹ 11.1 million, with glowing reviews ranging from 3–4 star ratings and strong word of mouth from audience Saturday showed an impressive jump of 80–85% and settle down to ₹ 17.5 million, Sunday showed further jump of 66% compared to Saturday, and garnered further ₹ 21.5 million cultivating to cumulative an astounding opening weekend collection of more than ₹ 50 million gross.
 The film collected ₹8200.5 million at the end of its theatrical run.
-It was declared an average grosser at the box office.
+It was declared a surprise sleeper Hit at the box office.